 Accessing Page Settings

 You can access the page settings for the current active page via the master menu, located to the left of the breakpoint control or with the keyboard shortcut ⌥+⌘+P.

-From these options you can fine tune numerous properties for the page such as the page name, it’s SEO information and whether it includes global areas.
+From these options you can fine tune numerous properties for the page such as the page name, file type, language and whether it includes global areas.